-The IRB has the authority to approve, exempt, disapprove, monitor, and require modifications to any research involving human subjects, as outlined by federal and institutional policy.
-All research must receive IRB approval or exemption before any study-related activities begin.
+The IRB is authorized to approve, exempt, modify, monitor, or disapprove research involving human subjects.
+IRB approval or an official determination of exemption is required before any study-related activities may begin.

 Research Compliance